Minneapolis church expelled over support of gay marriage

 “The ECC is mindful of the complexity, the sensitivity and the pain that matters of human sexuality can bring,” said Michelle Sanchez, an ECC executive minister.
 “We talk about the desire for both freedom and responsibility as a denomination.
 Those two things were coming into tension in this case.”

 First Covenant Church was founded by Swedish immigrants in 1874.
 For decades it was one of ECC’s largest churches nationally, until membership declines began in the 1970s.
 Today, the denomination has about 875 churches with 280,000 members nationally.
+It is headquartered in Chicago.

 “I hope this historic church someday changes its mind and then returns to our family,” ECC President John Wenrich said in a statement.